rcravens/kit/README.md

 ## Usage

+### Starting / Stopping Application
 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then copy this directory to a desired location on your development machine.

 Next, open the .env file and update any settings (e.g., versions & exposed ports) to match your desired development environment.

-Then, navigate in your terminal to that directory, and spin up the containers for the full web server stack by running `kit build` and then `kit up`.
+Then, navigate in your terminal to that directory, and spin up the containers for the full web server stack by running:

-After that completes, run the following to install and compile the dependencies for the application:

-- `kit composer install`
-- `kit npm install`
-- `kit npm run build`
+- `./kit build` to build the Docker images
+- `./kit start` to start the running the web application
+- `./kit open`  to open the web application in the browser

+Once running you can do one of the following:

+- `./kit stop`    to stop the web application
+- `./kit restart` to restart the running the web application (equivalent to stop and the start)
+- `./kit destroy` to stop the web application and delete the associated Docker images

+### Exposed Ports
 When the container network is up, the following services and their ports are available to the host machine:

 - **nginx** - `:HTTPS_ON_HOST`, `:HTTP_ON_HOST`
 - **mysql** - `:MYSQL_ON_HOST`
 - **redis** - `:REDIS_ON_HOST`

+### Additional Services & Shortcuts
-Additional containers are included that are not brought up with the webserver stack, and are instead used as "command services".
+Additional services are included that are not brought up with the webserver stack, and are instead used as "command services".
 These allow you to run commands that interact with your application's code, without requiring their software to be installed and maintained on the host machine.
 These are:

-- `kit composer <COMMAND>` runs a composer command
+- `./kit composer <COMMAND>` runs a composer command (e.g., `./kit composer install`)
-- `kit artisan <COMMAND>` runs an artisan command
+- `./kit artisan <COMMAND>`  runs an artisan command (e.g., `./kit artisan db:seed`)
-- `kit npm <COMMAND>` runs a npm command
+- `./kit npm <COMMAND>`      runs a npm command (e.g., `./kit npm install`)
-- `kit horizon start` starts a new horizon container (you can start multiple horizon containers)
-- `kit horizon stop` stops all the horizon containers

-You would use them just like you would with their native counterparts, including your command after any of those lines above (e.g. `kit artisan db:seed`).
+You would use them just like you would with their native counterparts, including your command after any of those lines above (e.g. `./kit artisan db:seed`).
+Here are a few shortcuts for common commands:

+- `./kit migrate` equivalent to `./kit artisan migrate`

+### Queues, Jobs, and Cron
+To run Laravel jobs use the following commands to start / stop Laravel Horizon.
+Horizon will run in its own container:

+- `./kit horizon start`   starts a new horizon container (you can start multiple horizon containers to increase the number of workers).
+NOTE: If Laravel Horizon is not installed, it will be installed automatically
+- `./kit horizon stop`    stops all the horizon containers
+- `./kit horizon destroy` stops all the horizon containers and deletes the associated Docker images

+To automatically schedule jobs use the following commands to run `php artisan schedule:run`

+- `./kit cron start`   starts a new horizon container (recommended you only run a single cron container)
+- `./kit cron stop`    stops all the horizon containers
+- `./kit cron destroy` stops all the horizon containers and deletes the associated Docker images

+### Shell Access
 You can create an interactive shell by doing one of the following:

-- `kit ssh <SERVICE>`
+- `kit ssh <SERVICE>` for example `./kit ssh nginx` to access a shell command inside the nginx container.